Habiba-Elrefaee/basic-calculator/README.md

 - Error handling for invalid expressions
 - Clean, modern UI with a purple theme
 - Smooth animations and hover effects
+- Includes a light and dark mode switch for user preference.
+- Includes a mute sound feature to allow muting of button clicks.

 ## Keyboard Shortcuts